 Sinofuturism (1839-2046 AD)

-Sinofuturism is a video essay combining elements of science fiction, documentary melodrama, social realism, and Chinese cosmologies, in order to critique the present-day dilemmas of China and the people of its diaspora.
+'Sinofuturism (1839–2046 AD)' is a video essay exploring the parallels between portrayals of artificial intelligence and Chinese technological development.
+Lek combines elements of science fiction, documentary melodrama, social realism, and Chinese cosmologies to examine the present-day dilemmas of China and the people of its diaspora.

+Drawing inspiration from Afrofuturism and Gulf Futurism, Sinofuturism presents a critical and playful approach to subverting cultural clichés.
 In Western media and Orientalist perceptions, China is exotic, strange, bizarre, kitsch, tacky, or cheap.
 In its domestic media, China portrayed as heroic, stable, historic, grand, and unified.

 Rather than counteract these skewed narratives, Sinofuturism proposes to push them much further.

-By embracing seven key stereotypes of Chinese society (Computing, Copying, Gaming, Studying, Addiction, Labour and Gambling), it shows how China's technological development can be seen as a form of Artificial Intelligence.
+By embracing seven key stereotypes of Chinese society —Computing, Copying, Gaming, Studying, Addiction, Labour and Gambling — it shows how China's technological development can be seen as a form of Artificial Intelligence.

 TRAILER

-EXHIBITION AT CORSICA STUDIOS
+EXHIBITION AT Ø, CORSICA STUDIOS, PRESENTED BY HYPERDUB

 No items found.